openebs/website/website/src/blogs/how-to-deploy-a-cassandra-cluster-ring-on-kubernetes-openebs.md

 ---

 Apache  Cassandra is a **distributed key-value store** intended to run in a data center and also across multiple data centers.
-Initially it was designed as Facebook as an infrastructure for their messaging platform.
+Initially, it was designed as Facebook as an infrastructure for their messaging platform.
 Later it is open sourced, and today it’s one of the most active Apache projects.

-If you are using eBay, Twitter, Spotify or Netflix you are consuming data provided by Cassandra.
-For example, Netflix uses Cassandra to keep track of your current place in a streaming video, as well as movie ratings, bookmarks and user history of 90+ million users.
+If you are using eBay, Twitter, Spotify, or Netflix you are consuming data provided by Cassandra.
+For example, Netflix uses Cassandra to keep track of your current place in a streaming video, as well as movie ratings, bookmarks, and user history of 90+ million users.
 Amazing to see how much of this technology we consume in our day-to-day life.
 The feature that allowed me and my wife to start watching Stranger Things on our long trip on a tablet and continued on TV was depending on Cassandra.
-To give you an idea of its size, according to a [recent presentation](https://www.youtube.com/watch?v=2l0_onmQsPI), Cassandra serving Netflix has 250+ Clusters, 10,000+ Nodes and 3+ PB of data.
+To give you an idea of its size, according to a [recent presentation](https://www.youtube.com/watch?v=2l0_onmQsPI), Cassandra serving Netflix has 250+ Clusters, 10,000+ Nodes, and 3+ PB of data.
 In summary, Cassandra solves the problem of mapping the key-value pair to a server/node, in our case to a container.
-This mapping is called as the **partitioner**.
+This mapping is called the **partitioner**.
 There are two common placement strategies used by Cassandra: **SimpleStrategy** or **NetworkTopologyStrategy**.
 SimpleStrategy uses partitioner Murmur3Partitioner by default.
 Both **Murmur3Partitioner** and **RandomPartitioner** partitioners uniformly distribute data to nodes across the cluster.
 Read and write requests to the cluster are evenly distributed while using these partitioners.
 Load balancing is simplified as each part of the hash range receives an equal number of rows on average. **Byte-Order Partitioner **is not recommended other than key range queries.

 For development work, the SimpleStrategy class is acceptable.
 For production work, the NetworkTopologyStrategy class must be set.
-In production, you will end up with multiple rings using mostly NetworkTopology placement which is by-itself extremely complex to plan.
+In production, you will end up with multiple rings using mostly NetworkTopology placement which is by itself extremely complex to plan.
 If you want to learn the architecture of Cassandra, the University of Illinois has a great course on [Cloud Computing Concepts](https://www.coursera.org/learn/cloud-computing/home/welcome) and [Key-Value Stores](https://www.coursera.org/learn/cloud-computing/home/week/4) which covers internals of Cassandra.
 You can also find more about custom SeedProvider and Snitches [here](https://github.com/kubernetes/kubernetes/issues/24286).
 Cassandra doesn’t like shared storage, therefore use of NFS or GlusterFS not recommended for Cassandra rings.
 It’s also recommended to use SSD or NVMe, since it’s essential to have low latency random reads and good sequential writes at the same time.
-This kind of requirements can be only satisfied with OpenEBS like local and persistent storage solution.
+These kinds of requirements can be only satisfied with OpenEBS like local and persistent storage solutions.
 To achieve the best fault tolerance with Cassandra, you need to have an excellent understanding of the [**snitch**](http://cassandra.apache.org/doc/latest/operating/snitch.html)and placement strategies.
 There is a big debate on whether if Cassandra or the storage should handle the placement of data.
 My suggestion would be to have a balanced approach and have both.
-OpenEBS can help you to place your persistent volumes across the datacenter, multiple cloud vendors and fault domains against Cassandra replica failures.
+OpenEBS can help you to place your persistent volumes across the datacenter, multiple cloud vendors, and fault domains against Cassandra replica failures.
 First, you can **avoid rebalancing** your cluster in case of a datacenter failure.
 Second, in case of node failures in a rack, you can bring up the same node from a snapshot and **minimize the time needed to rebalance**.

 I will use Cassandra custom Kubernetes SeedProvider that allows discovery within Kubernetes clusters as they join the cluster and deploy using `gcr.io/google-samples/cassandra:v11` image from Google’s container registry.

 Let’s deploy our first three replica Cassandra cluster on our existing AWS K8s cluster with OpenEBS.
-If you are using on local minikube or datacenter, you can keep the default **SimpleStrategy **and **Murmur3Partitioner **in `cassandra.yaml` file.
+If you are using on local minikube or datacenter, you can keep the default **SimpleStrategy** and **Murmur3Partitioner** in `cassandra.yaml` file.

 #### **Prerequisites**